OpenSoftwareSolutions/bonita-connector-digitalforms/README.md

 # Digitalforms
+DigitalForms is based on a modeldriven App-Generation-Framework, that will eccelerate the creation of form apps in combination with the workflow engine of BonitaSoft.

 You can now fill out your checklists and forms effectively anywhere and as native form apps - offline processing.
 Almost any kind of native forms, checklists etc. can be generated as native app.
 The generation and distribution of the native forms are controlled by the BPMN-Engine from BonitaSoft.
 The forms are designed in a separate form designer and reused in a designed workflow of BonitaSoft.
-Each co-worker can get his checklist or form that he is supposed to fill out and no one else.
-Everything coordinated by the BPMN-Engine from BonitaSoft.
+Each co-worker can get his checklist or form that he is supposed to fill out and no one else, everything coordinated and dispatched by the BPMN-Engine from BonitaSoft.

+DigitalForms is based on a modeldriven App-Generation-Framework, that will eccelerate the creation of creating form apps

 # License
+Apache License V2.0
+For use of DigitalForms (modeldriven App-Generation-Framework) please [Contact Us](info@digireporting.com)

 # Your Benefits
+* Runs offline, no internet connection required
+* Collect data anywhere
+* Centralized data management
+* Process monitoring
+* Secure data transmission
+* Centralized data conflict management
+* Workflow integration
+* Extendable to your needs
+* Integration with any 3rd-party system
+* High availability of your data
+* Share and dispatch data between co-workers
+* Very short response time to changes

 # Use Cases